 Let's take a look at the settings menu you can access by clicking on the little gear icon in the upper right.
 This menu has three tabs.
 The first one that comes up is "General".

-The third check box does just what it says - only allows the respondent to submit once.
-If you check this box, it will require users to log in with a Google Account - though it won't tell you who they are unless the first two boxes are also checked.
+The next check box does just what it says - only allows the respondent to submit once.
+If you check this box, it will require users to log in with a Google Account - though it won't tell you who they are unless the "Collect email addresses" option is also checked.

 The bottom two links will decide what the respondent can do after they submit.